 We can’t think of a political campaigning situation in paid media that wouldn’t be covered by the above approaches.
 If there is one, then at least a disclaimer could be added to that ad advising that the facts have not been verified, rather like the health warnings in cigarette advertising.

-4/ Compulsory watermarks to show the origin of online adverts
+4/ Compulsory imprints or watermarks to show the origin of online adverts

 Registered political parties and campaign groups are currently required by law to carry an imprint (read: watermark) on hard copy election materials which outlines who is responsible for the advertising.

 However, there is no such requirement of digital communications.